uivc/xcomfortd/README.md

 xComfort gateway
 ================

+Update uivc fork: Added extended status messages, mci_rx_event 0x73.
+At the moment fast and hard fix, but works.
+Needs to be revised.

 This code implements communication with the Eaton xComfort CKOZ-00/14 Communication stick (CI stick).
 The CI stick needs to be added into the network with CKOZ-00/13.